 The Bottom Line

 Whether it is CBD oil or tincture, it is necessary that you are aware of its uses, advantages, and disadvantages.
-Although tinctures may not contain the same ingredients and CBD content as found in the oil, both are derived from high CBD cannabis plant.
+Although tinctures may not contain the same ingredients and CBD content as found in the oil, both are derived from high CBD cannabis plants.
 Thus, it offers the same benefits and relief for its consumers.
-Determining your purpose and intended usage will help you further to decide which one best suit you.
+Determining your purpose and intended usage will help you further to decide which one best suits you.